Steven-N-Hart/CGSL-scripts/Concordance/README.md

 Enter description here

-Note: This can only be run on cgsl01 in its current form beacse it traverses directories to find config files
+Note: This can only be run on cgsl01 in its current form because it traverses directories to find config files

 ##### Make the input config file
 The config file has 5 space-sperated columns